allenai/allennlp-guide/chapters/part2/using-config-files.md

 library.
 This includes `List` (which is specified in a configuration file as a JSON list), `Union` (`FromParams` will try each type in turn with the given parameter dictionary and keep the first one that succeeds), and `Dict` (which is specified in a configuration file as a JSON dictionary), among others.
-Lastly, `FromParams` handles default values for constructor argumnts just fine; when there is no correspond key in a parameter dictionary for a particular argument, the default value is used.
+Lastly, `FromParams` handles default values for constructor arguments just fine; when there is no corresponding key in a parameter dictionary for a particular argument, the default value is used.
 If there is no default value, `FromParams` will crash, complaining that a key was missing in the configuration file.
 Similarly, if there are _extra_ parameters in a configuration file, where a provided key does not match the name of a constructor argument, `FromParams` will also crash.

 </exercise>